Student Health Archives – Page 2 of 8 – Academic HealthPlans

 Risk Management, Student Health

 Colleges and universities play a critical role in helping promote and provide accurate information about COVID-19 vaccines.
 Students getting vaccinated can be a driving force for a safe return to campus.
+As schools navigate the legal risks and logistics of return-to-campus plans and student vaccinations, this article explores considerations for increasing student vaccine acceptance.

 Building Student Confidence